 The bike driver handed his helmet to the passenger, jumped on the bike, and hit the gas.
 They made a left turn, jumped the medial strip, crossed the intersection, and rapidly sped down the road.
 I noticed they were still weaving in and out of traffic.

-The other two guys, jumped back into the car, also jumped the medial, made a tire screaming U turn, and roared off in the opposite direction.
+The other 2, jumped back into the car, also jumped the medial, made a tire screaming U turn, and roared off in the opposite direction.

 The light turned green as I got back into the car and we drove off to the hospital.
 My Mom was busy chipping her teeth at me for “getting involved in something that’s none” of my business.
 And what would I have done if the passenger had decided to come after me instead of running off.

 What happened is just what I expected to happen.
-I wasn’t carrying a gun, but I counted on neither group wanting to get involved with any kind of cop and would decide to get out of the area as quick as possible.
+I wasn’t carrying a gun, but I counted on neither group wanting to get involved with any kind of cop and decided to get out of the area as quick as possible.

 Let’s face it, in Vegas it’s all about what the audience believes they see.
 That’s the magic baby.
 That’s the magic.Las